anushree-shah/Facial-Recognition-for-Smart-Advertisement/README.md

-# Facial REcognition for Smart Advertisement
+# Facial Recognition for Smart Advertisement
 A web application that uses real-time face detection using webcam to extract data like age and gender to provide user with smarter advertisement

 Tools used :